pauloandwe/barber-hub-apps/frontend/FRONTEND_ARCHITECTURE.md

-# Frontend Architecture Summary - Barber Hub
+# Frontend Architecture Summary - Professional Hub

 ## Overview
-The Barber Hub frontend is a React TypeScript application built with Vite, featuring role-based access control, responsive design with Tailwind CSS, and a modular component structure using shadcn/ui components.
+The Professional Hub frontend is a React TypeScript application built with Vite, featuring role-based access control, responsive design with Tailwind CSS, and a modular component structure using shadcn/ui components.

 ---